 Is Sushi High In Carbs?Traditional sushi is quite high in carbohydrates, and the same goes for sushi rolls.
 Both sushi and sushi rolls contain rice, which is generally seasoned with additional sugars, making it not ideal for a ketogenic diet.

-Your average order of nigiri, which is usually two pieces of raw fish atop two balls of rice, has about 17grams of carbs per order (2 pieces) 2
+You're unlikely to find the nutritional information of sushi posted at your local restaurant, but your average order of nigiri, which is usually two pieces of raw fish atop two balls of rice, has about 17grams of carbs per order (2 pieces) 2

 Granted, this number may vary from restaurant to restaurant, mainly since different restaurants use different amounts of rice per piece, but it's a reasonable estimate.